Conformal blocks attached to twisted groups: Factorization rules and propagation of vacua

 \textit{\textbf{Claim 1.} The inclusion $\W \to \tHh{\W}$ induces an isomorphism}

 \textit{\textbf{Claim 2.} The projection map

 is an isomorphism.}

 We give the proof of \textbf{Claim 1}, as for \textbf{Claim 2} one can refer to \cite[(3.4)]{beauville1994conformal}.
-We just remark that in the proof of Claim 2 it is used that the level of $\W$ is bounded by $\ell$.
+We just remark that in the proof of Claim 2 it is used that the level of $\W$ is bounded by $\ell$ and the local description of the maximal submodule $\Z$ of $\tHh{\W}$.

-Since checking that $\widetilde{\phi}$ is an isomorphism can be done locally on $S$, there is no loss in generality in assuming that the $\mathcal{I}_{i}$'s are principal so that $\Op \cong \bigoplus R[[t_i]]$ and that there are isomorphisms $\hLi \cong \gL_i$.
+Since checking that $\widetilde{\phi}$ is an isomorphism can be done locally on $S$, there is no loss in generality in assuming that the $\mathcal{I}_{i}$'s are principal so that $\Op \cong \bigoplus R[\![t_i]\!]$ and that there are isomorphisms $\hLi \cong \gL_i$.
 Observe that the exact sequence of $R$-modules